-8.7 Configuring Line Arrays and Steerable Columns
+8.7 Configuring Line Arrays, Loudspeakers and Steerable Columns

-In EASE 5-FE, there are different types of loudspeakers.
+In EASE 5, there are different types of loudspeakers.
 Some of them support additional configuration functions, such as mechanical line arrays or digitally steered columns.
 This kind of configuration is managed in the CONFIGURATOR window.
 It can be opened from the LOUDSPEAKERS ribbon.
-In fact, the window will be opened automatically, when selecting a loudspeaker that has additional configuration options.
+In fact, the window will be opened automatically, when selecting a loudspeaker object in the model that is a line array or based on a proprietary speaker model (DLL).
+The window is also available for loudspeakers based on conventional speaker models but depending on the speaker model it may not offer any configuration options.